JackMahfouz/Sentiment-Analysis-for-GIS-applications/README.md

 2 - user manuale
 just import the sentiment_classifier and pass it the data frame import using the following line from Modules.utils import sentiment_clossifier, also not that the Modules must be in the same directory as your source file or change the path

+3-available algorithms:
+    3.1:support vector machine classifier with linear kernel. vectorizer used is tf-idf vectorizer